-When Gary Hayslip, the CISO for Webroot, Co-Author of The CISO Desk Reference Guide, and a highly valued and trusted leader in the security industry asked for my input on his article, Cyber Recruiting, the Good the Bad and the Not So Pretty, I told him I would be more than happy to share my thoughts.
+When Gary Hayslip, the CISO for Webroot, Co-Author of The CISO Desk Reference Guide, and a highly valued and trusted leader in the security industry asked for my input on his article, I told him I would be more than happy to share my thoughts.
 I have a lot to say on this subject after 19 years in the recruiting profession, 14 of those years running my own firm, and the last 2.5 years exclusively focused on cyber!
 No one has this type of time on their hands, so I will break this down into several articles over the next couple of months!

 There are so many moving parts to this issue, and as Bill Bonney, Gary’s Co-Author of the CISO Desk Reference Guide, so eloquently and accurately breaks down in his response to Gary’s piece, How We Want Recruiting and Hiring Managers to Behave, this is a problem that needs to be addressed by recruiters, hiring organizations and all the stakeholders involved in the hiring process, and job seekers together.

 I appreciate Gary and Bill recognizing CyberSN as a company that is dedicated to solving the challenges associated with hiring security professionals and the frustrations they experience on the job search front.
 We are on a mission to dramatically decrease the frustration, time, and cost associated with job searching for IT Security and Cyber Sales professionals.
 You can read more about our Founder & CEO, Deidre Diamond’s Mission and Vision here.